etrifonova/Irregular-Verbs-App-2.0/README.md

 Current plans for app upgrade:
+- expand the list of verbs;
+- add past participles;
 - add automatic generation of infinitives in case of correct answers;
 - put the cursor in the input field automatically after the generate button in pushed;
 - mobile version: make infinitives lighter in color.